Sridevivaradharajan/Netflix-Recommendation-System/README.md

 ## Dataset & Attribution
 This project uses the Netflix Movies and TV Shows dataset from Kaggle, originally provided by Shivam Bansal.

-Original Work: This project is adapted from the Kaggle notebook "Netflix Movies and TV Shows: Clustering" by bansodesandeep.
+Original Work: Adapted from the Kaggle notebook "Netflix Movies and TV Shows: Clustering" by bansodesandeep.

 License: The original work and this adaptation are licensed under the Apache License 2.0.